 - 4.1 "Animal" means any member of the order Mammalia, all of which are capable of being infected with and transmitting rabies.
-For the purpose of this regulation, animal shall refer to dog and cat as defined herein except where species-specific information is provided. - 4.2 "Animal Control Officer" means a person designated by the Flathead County Sheriff or Chief of Police of any incorporated city in Flathead County to assist with the enforcement of the provisions of this Regulation. - 4.3 "Animal Shelter" means the Flathead County Animal Shelter that is operated by the Flathead City-County Health Department for the purpose of impounding or harboring animals. - 4.4 "Bite" means the wound made by biting where the skin has been penetrated by an animal's teeth. - 4.5 "Cat" means any domestic feline animal (Felis catus).
+For the purpose of this regulation, animal shall refer to dog, cat and ferret as defined herein except where species-specific information is provided. - 4.2 "Animal Control Officer" means a person designated by the Flathead County Sheriff or Chief of Police of any incorporated city in Flathead County to assist with the enforcement of the provisions of this Regulation. - 4.3 "Animal Shelter" means the Flathead County Animal Shelter that is operated by the Flathead City-County Health Department for the purpose of impounding or harboring animals. - 4.4 "Bite" means the wound made by biting where the skin has been penetrated by an animal's teeth. - 4.5 "Cat" means any domestic feline animal (Felis catus).

-- 4.6 "Department" means the Flathead City-County Health Department. - 4.7 "Dog" means any domestic canine animal (Canis familiaris). - 4.8 "Flathead County Enforcement Officer" means any Animal Control Officer or any Flathead County Law Enforcement Officer. - 4.9 "Health Officer" means the Health Officer appointed by the Flathead City-County Board of Health in accordance with §50-2-116(1)(a), MCA, or his or her designee. - 4.10 "Owner" means a person having the right of property or custody of an animal or who keeps or harbors an animal or knowingly permits an animal to remain on or about any premises occupied by that person.
-This term shall not apply to veterinarians or kennel operators who have temporary custody, for a period of less than 60 days, of animals owned by others. - 4.11 "Quarantine" means confinement of an animal exposed or potentially exposed to rabies. - 4.12 "Rabies Vaccination", used interchangeably with "Rabies Immunization" and "Rabies Vaccine Administration" means the inoculation of an animal with an anti-rabies vaccine administered by a licensed veterinarian or under the direct supervision of a licensed veterinarian as defined in §37-18-305, MCA. - 4.13 "Rabies Vaccine" means an anti-rabies vaccine approved for use in the United States.
+- 4.6 "Department" means the Flathead City-County Health Department. - 4.7 "Dog" means any domestic canine animal (Canis familiaris). - 4.8 "Ferret" means any domestic polecat animal (Mustela putorius furo). - 4.9 "Flathead County Enforcement Officer" means any Animal Control Officer or any Flathead County Law Enforcement Officer. - 4.10 "Health Officer" means the Health Officer appointed by the Flathead City-County Board of Health in accordance with §50-2-116(1)(a), MCA, or his or her designee. - 4.11 "Owner" means a person having the right of property or custody of an animal or who keeps or harbors an animal or knowingly permits an animal to remain on or about any premises occupied by that person.
+This term shall not apply to veterinarians or kennel operators who have temporary custody, for a period of less than 60 days, of animals owned by others. - 4.12 "Quarantine" means confinement of an animal exposed or potentially exposed to rabies. - 4.13 "Rabies Vaccination", used interchangeably with "Rabies Immunization" and "Rabies Vaccine Administration" means the inoculation of an animal with an anti-rabies vaccine administered by a licensed veterinarian or under the direct supervision of a licensed veterinarian as defined in §37-18-305, MCA. - 4.14 "Rabies Vaccine" means an anti-rabies vaccine approved for use in the United States. - 4.15 "Strict Quarantine" means confinement in an enclosure that precludes direct contact with people and other animals.